 GoFundMe removed the online fundraiser for the family of Texas Sheriff Deputy Jason Jones after his wife posted an update about her legal efforts to get Ivermectin.
 GoFundMe said the content falls under the “prohibited conduct” section.

-The company gave no warning and deleted the link from its website.
-Jones is dying of COVID at Texas Huguley Hospital in Fort Worth.
+The company gave no warning and deleted the link from its website on Nov.
+17. Jones is dying of COVID-19 at Texas Huguley Hospital in Fort Worth.

-Since I first made their names public and linked to the fundraiser to help the Jones family, the GoFundMe account went from a couple thousand dollar to $36,000 in donations from around the country.
-The new fundraiser for the Jones family is at Give Send Go here.
+Since I first made their names public on Nov.
+12 and linked to the fundraiser to help the Jones family, the GoFundMe account went from a couple of thousand dollars to $36,000 in donations from around the country.

-Erin, who is a stay-at-home mother of six, texted me today, “I don’t know if I will get any of the donations?”
+Erin, who is a stay-at-home mother of six, texted me today about the $36,000 in funds at GoFundme: “I don’t know if I will get any of the donations?”

-The Jones family’s legal bills have increased again because Texas Huguley Hospital appealed her court order to give her husband the Ivermectin prescribed by Dr. Bowden.
+The Jones family’s legal bills have increased again because Texas Huguley Hospital appealed her court order to give her husband the Ivermectin prescribed by Dr. Mary Bowden.
 The appeal court ruled Thursday night against the Jones family.
-So Erin is trying to get her husband moved.
+Erin is trying to get her husband moved to another facility.

 Erin’s best friend, Christina Adams, set up the fundraiser the day that Jason was put on a ventilator at Texas Huguley Hospital.
-This is the email GoFundMe sent Christina on Wednesday night about taking down the account:
+This is the email GoFundMe sent Christina about taking down the account: